erlzhang/erl.im/_posts/2018-08-25-kindlepush-en.md

 ---
 layout: post
-title: push self-made magazines with Scrapy and Gitbook
+title: Make Subscription to Daily News with Scrapy and Gitbook and Push it to Kindle
 lang: en
 ref: kindlepush
 code: true
 mermaid: true
-excerpt: About four years ago, I used Gouerduo Daily Report for subscriptions to daily news for a period of time after I bought Kindle.
+excerpt: About four years ago, I used *Gouerduo Daily Report* for subscriptions to daily news for a period of time after I bought Kindle.
 I canceled it because of its uselessness.
-I find my isolation tree monthes ago.
-And I want to get more information from outside world.
-I searched and compared with some productions for news subscription.
-I finally choose Kindle4rss and ordered for one year.
+I found my isolation three months ago.
+However, about three months ago, I found my isolation and want to get more information about outside world.
 ---

 About four years ago, I used *Gouerduo Daily Report* for subscriptions to daily news for a period of time after I bought Kindle.
 I canceled it because of its uselessness.
-I find my isolation tree monthes ago.
-And I want to get more information from outside world.
+I found my isolation three months ago.
+However, about three months ago, I found my isolation and want to get more information about outside world.

 I searched and compared with some productions for news subscription.
-I finally choose Kindle4rss and ordered for one year.
+I finally choose *Kindle4rss* and ordered it for one year.

-I'm so careless that I didn't find that a lot of articles are uncomplete until nearly one month later.
+I'm so careless to find that a lot of articles are uncomplete until nearly one month later.
 Some of them contain only first one of the multiple pages in the article of webiste.
-I took for the invalid news from *CanKaoXiaoXi* for there is no hint of that.
+I mistook it for the invalid news from *CanKaoXiaoXi* for there is no hint of that.
 I also sent a email to *Kindle4rss* but there is no result.
-As a programmer, I decided to do it by myself.
+As a programmer, I decided to make it by myself.

 **Principle:** Simple, easy to develope.
 It should be completed within a week during my lunch break.